pragnyanramtha/pragnyanramtha/README.md

 🧬 Currently building:
   - 🌐 A social platform on ICP blockchain
   - 🧠 A graph neural network on knowledge graphs
-  - 🧬 A bye latent transformer
+  - 🧬 A blt latent transformer
   - 🤖 A personality-cloning AI that adapts to users

 📚 Love deep research, self-learning, and questioning everything